 - Place the pork on the indirect side.

-- I usually do about 20 minutes of hickory smoke just for taste—but smoke is optional.
-Flip about every 60 minutes until an internal temp of 200°-205*.
+- I usually smoke about 20 minutes of hickory smoke just for taste—but smoke is optional.
+I flip about every 60 minutes until the internal temperature is 200°-205*.
 The flipping may not be needed, but it makes me feel better.

 - Move to a plate and cover with foil for 10 minutes before serving.